knightss27/grafana-network-weathermap/README.md

 # Grafana Network Weathermap Plugin

+**There is a known bug for at least v8.3.0+ that almost completely breaks the plugin.
+A fix should hopefully be coming soon. ([Issue](https://github.com/knightss27/grafana-network-weathermap/issues/3))**

 This plugin brings customizeable and modern looking network weathermaps to Grafana.
 The design remains similar to the well known [PHP Network Weathermap](https://www.network-weathermap.com/), well allowing for interoperability with Grafana, and easy customization.

 [Link to the wiki!
 (WIP)](https://grafana-weathermap.seth.cx/)